 The coming together of these major stakeholders provides a real opportunity to achieve a co-operative approach to setting research priorities and translating research findings and discoveries.
 The principal role of WAHTN is to enable, facilitate and support these multi-dimensional and multi-layered processes.

 The vision of WAHTN is to achieve a holistic approach to healthcare that seamlessly integrates research, clinical care, community health, policy, training and innovation to deliver the highest possible quality of health care, resulting in the attraction and retention of world class clinicians and longer and healthier lives for West Australians.

-The WAHTN is a National Health and Medical Research Council (NHMRC) recognised Advanced Health Research and Translation Centre (AHRTC).
-We are a member of the Australian Health Research Alliance (AHRA), which consists of seven AHRTCs and two Centres for Innovation in Regional Health (CIRH).
+The WAHTN is a National Health and Medical Research Council (NHMRC)-accredited Research Translation Centre (RTC).
+We are a member of the Australian Health Research Alliance (AHRA), which consists of 11 accredited RTCs and three emerging Research Translation Centres.